xplenty/xplenty.jar/README.md

 You can use this information to monitor and display your clusters and their statuses.

     for(Cluster cluster: xplentyAPI.listClusters())
     {
       String name = cluster.getName();
       long id = cluster.getId();
+    }

+XplentyAPI.listClusters() is shorthand for XplentyAPI.listClusters(new Properties())

+### List All Clusters - Parameterized

+This method returns the list of clusters that were created by users in your account, based on additional parameters.
+You can use this information to monitor and display your clusters and their statuses.

+	Properties params = new Properties();
+	params.put(ListClusters.PARAMETER_STATUS, ClusterStatus.available);
+	//params.put(ListClusters.PARAMETER_STATUS, "all");
+	params.put(ListClusters.PARAMETER_SORT, Sort.updated);
+	params.put(ListClusters.PARAMETER_DIRECTION, SortDirection.ascending);

+    for(Cluster cluster: xplentyAPI.listClusters(params))
+    {
+      String name = cluster.getName();
+      long id = cluster.getId();